pau1a/Transcrypt/IA.md

 # **6. Content Types**

-This identifies the distinct classes of content the system supports (e.g., articles, guides, evaluation surfaces, legal surfaces).
-It provides a consistent structural pattern for each type, ensuring predictability and maintainability.
+This section defines the distinct classes of content used across the platform, from marketing pages and long-form articles to intake forms, evaluation steps, reports, and legal surfaces.
+Each type carries its own structural requirements and behavioural expectations.
+The foundational templates for these content types are represented in Appendix A, ensuring consistency, predictability, and long-term maintainability.

 ## **6.1 Marketing Types**